insanj/carrots/README.md

 - **Roasted Carrots**: Smelt an excellent new food from Carrot Bundles that provides bonus status effects.
 - **Carrot Bundle**: Craft a new food item with 4 carrots and 1 string.
 You can only feed this to other players!
 - **Multicolor Carrot Bundles**: Combine a Carrot Bundle with any dye.
 Experience the carrot rainbow!

+> NOTE: Check out all the custom items in your creative inventory under the "Carrots" group <3

 <br/><br/>